 Some backstory?
 Back in June 2012 we were awarded funding from innovations charity Nesta to develop the site further.
 We were one of only 10 online publications in the UK to receive a grant – and the only London-focused one.
 In February 2013 we launched our first monthly print edition, now stocked at over 100 outlets outlets in the borough.

-Kentishtowner is published by London Belongs To Me daily online, and monthly in print.
+Kentishtowner is published by London Belongs To Me daily online, and ran monthly in print until summer 2019.
+We are now online only

 Like London generally?
-Our other publications are South London’s Below The River; an exciting print and online publication for King’s Cross and the surrounding areas, Gasholder; our new east London title Leytonstoner; north London title, Seventhsister,, and print quarterlies Eustontowner and the St James’s Correspondent.
-We also have a travel site called Weekendr.
+Our other publications are an online publication for King’s Cross and central London, Gasholder; our very popular east London title Leytonstoner; and a travel site called Weekendr.

 We’re keen for contributions, so if you think you’ve got what it takes, drop us a line.
 We’re also quite sociable and will consider hook-ups of all kinds, be they editorial, sponsored or whatever, and we’ll read well-written press releases or any relevant information about any of the above.